nosajio/writing/find-a-niche-2018-01-29.md

 > – [Mike Perham on Indie Hackers Podcast #16](https://www.indiehackers.com/podcast/016-mike-perham-of-sidekiq#1229.767)

-There's a common misconception amongst budding entrepreneurs that small companies = small profits.
-This can be disproved by scribbling some calculations on the back of an envelope.
-It's actually possible to make millions by selling to a single niche.
-More than enough to support a small team and grow a company.
+It's a common yet misguided belief that small companies = small revenue.
+This can be disproved with a few simple calculations.
+It's easier than you might think to make a million dollars by focussing your efforts on a single niche.
+A million dollars is chump change for big companies.
+For a startup or solo founder it's a fortune.

 <div class="image">
   <img src="http://a.nosaj.io/niche/niche-calculations.png" alt="" />